osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 }
 ```

-The following data selections retrieve the same value.
-However, note the differences in both **ValueField** values.
+The following data selections retrieve the same value; however, note the differences in both `ValueField` values.

 #### Poor performance